4cm4k1/prime/README.md

 Use it.
 Love it.

 ###Create a new NodeJS application.
 Create a basic NodeJS application with an express server.
-Set up a router index.js (for your home page) and also a router assignment.js (for your assignment routes).
+Set up a router called index.js (for your home page) and also a router called assignment.js (for your assignment routes).

 ###Get connected to your database.
 Put the following into your server side app.js file.